 Sunset at Piazzale Michaelangelo

 It’s funny – everyone who told me to go here told me it’s a great secret.
 “No one knows about this spot” they all professed.

 Well, it seems like it’s not a very well-kept secret.
 Walk up to the top of this hill on the south side of the river near San Niccolo and you’ll get one of the best central city views of Florence and the surrounding area.
 Head there for sunset and you’ll also be there with every other tourist who is currently in Florence.

 But there’s plenty of space for everyone.
 You can buy a few beers once you’re up there or to save a few Euros, buy it from a shop before you head up the hill.
 Either way, it’s the best outdoor bar in the city in my opinion!

 Day 3 – Museums Galore

-One your last day in Florence, be sure to visit any and all of the museums that take your fancy.
+On the last day of your 3 days in Florence, be sure to visit any and all of the museums that take your fancy.
 Love art and want to see the David in the flesh?
 Then you should definitely get yourself to the Uffizi Gallery.
 It’s one of the most abundant collections of Italian art in the entire country and is worth the wait if you have time.